Taskana/TaskanaAdapter/README.md

 The adapter performs periodically the following tasks

 *         retrieveNewReferencedTasksAndCreateCorrespondingTaskanaTasks
-        *       retrieve newly created referenced tasks via SystemConnector.retrieveReferencedTasksStartedAfter
+          *       retrieve newly created referenced tasks via SystemConnector.retrieveNewStartedReferencedTasks
           *       get the task’s variables via SystemConnector.retrieveVariables
-        *       map referenced task to taskana task via TaskanaConnector.convertToTaskanaTask
+          *       map referenced task to TASKANA task via TaskanaConnector.convertToTaskanaTask
-        *       create an associated taskana task via TaskanaConnector.createTaskanaTask
+          *       create an associated TASKANA task via TaskanaConnector.createTaskanaTask
-        *       remember the tasks created in the adapter’s database
+          *	    clean the corresponding create-event in the outbox via SystemConnector.taskanaTasksHaveBeenCreatedForNewReferencedTasks

 *       retrieveFinishedReferencedTasksAndTerminateCorrespondingTaskanaTasks
-        *       retrieve finished referenced tasks via SystemConnector.retrieveFinishedTasks.
+          *       retrieve finished referenced tasks via SystemConnector.retrieveFinishedTasks
-        *       terminate corresponding taskana tasks via TaskanaConnector.terminateTaskanaTask()
+          *       terminate corresponding TASKANA tasks via TaskanaConnector.terminateTaskanaTask
+          * 	    clean the corresponding complete/delete-event in the outbox via SystemConnector.taskanaTasksHaveBeenCompletedForTerminatedReferencedTasks

 *       retrieveFinishedTaskanaTasksAndCompleteCorrespondingReferencedTasks
-        *       retrieve finished Taskana tasks via TaskanaConnector.retrieveCompletedTaskanaTasks.
+          *       retrieve finished TASKANA tasks via TaskanaConnector.retrieveCompletedTaskanaTasksAsReferencedTasks
-        *       complete the corresponding referenced tasks in the external system via SystemConnector.completeReferencedTask.
+          *       complete the corresponding referenced tasks in the external system via SystemConnector.completeReferencedTask

-*       cleanup Adapter’s database tables
-        *       delete aged entries from the adapter’s database tables
+          *       change the CallbackState of the corresponding task in TASKANA to completed via TaskanaConnector.changeReferencedTaskCallbackState

+*       retrieveClaimedTaskanaTasksAndClaimCorrespondingReferencedTasks
+          *       retrieve claimed TASKANA tasks via TaskanaConnector.retrieveCompletedTaskanaTasksAsReferencedTasks
+          *       claim the corresponding referenced tasks in the external system via SystemConnector.claimReferencedTask
+          *       change the CallbackState of the corresponding task in TASKANA to claimed via TaskanaConnector.changeReferencedTaskCallbackState

+*       retrieveCancelledClaimTaskanaTasksAndCancelClaimCorrespondingReferencedTasks
+          *       retrieve cancel claimed TASKANA tasks via TaskanaConnector.retrieveCancelledClaimTaskanaTasksAsReferencedTasks
+          *       cancel the claim of the corresponding referenced tasks in the external system via SystemConnector.cancelClaimReferencedTask
+          *       change the CallbackState of the corresponding task in TASKANA to processing required via TaskanaConnector.changeReferencedTaskCallbackState

 ## Notes

-1. Duplicate tasks \
-    Method retrieveNewReferencedTasksAndCreateCorrespondingTaskanaTasks periodically queries the external system, to retrieve tasks that were created in a specific interval. \
-    To determine this interval, transactional behavior must be taken into account.
-Due to transactions, a task that was created at a specific instant may become visible only when the transaction is committed.\
-    In the extreme case this is the maximum transaction lifetime.
-As a consequence, the specified interval is not between the last query time and now, but between (the last query time – maximum transaction lifetime) and now.\
-    Using default values to illustrate: Queries are performed every 10 seconds.
-The default maximum transaction lifetime is 120 seconds.
-This is, the adapter has to retrieve all tasks that were created in the last 130 seconds. \
-    In the result, the query returns many tasks that have already been processed by the adapter.
-To cope with this problem, the adapter uses the TASKS table of its database to keep track of the tasks that are already handled.\
-    Tasks that are not found in this table are added to the table and a corresponding taskana task is started.
-Tasks that are found in the table are ignored, they are duplicates.
-2. Variables \
+1. Variables \
-    When the adapter finds a referenced task for which a taskana task must be started, it retrieves the variables of the referenced task's process.
+    When the adapter finds a referenced task for which a taskana task must be started, it checks the variables of the referenced task's process.
+If they are not already present due to retrieval from the outbox it will attempt to retrieve them from the referenced task's process.
     These variables are stored in the **custom attributes** of the corresponding taskana task in a HashMap with key **referenced_task_variables** and value of type String that contains the Json representation of the variables.
-3. Workbaskets \
+2. Workbaskets \
-    Task / workbasket mapping has been kept to a minimum.
-If the adapter creates a taskana task, it puts it into the workbasket of the referenced task’s assignee.
-If this workbasket doesn't exist, it is created (together with some workbasket_access_items).
-If the task has no assignee, it is put into a default workbasket with name DEFAULT_WORKBASKET.
+    The Adapter does not perform routing of tasks to workbaskets but instead relies on a SPI.
+A detailed description can be found here:
+    <a href="https://taskana.atlassian.net/wiki/spaces/TAS/pages/995524621/TaskRouting+Service+Provider+Interface">TaskRouting Service Provider Interface</a>

 ## Properties
-*       Adapter properties
-        * taskana.adapter.datasource.url                                - jdbc URL of adapater's database
-        * taskana.adapter.datasource.driverClassName                    - fully qualified name of driver class
-        * taskana.adapter.datasource.username                           - user name to connect to adapter's db
-        * taskana.adapter.datasource.password                           - password to connect to adapter's db
-        * taskana.adapter.datasource.jndi-name                          - the jndi name of the configured adapter datasource for the wildfly sample

-        * taskana.adapter.schemaName                                    - schema name for adapters tables

-        * taskana.adapter.total.transaction.lifetime.in.seconds         - total transaction lifetime in seconds.
-Default: 120
-        * taskana.adapter.scheduler.run.interval.for.cleanup.tasks.cron - cron expression that controls when cleanup tasks are run.
-Default: 0 0/10 * * * *
-        * taskana.adapter.scheduler.task.age.for.cleanup.in.hours       - determines the number of hours, tasks must be finished before they are removed from the adapter's tables.
-Default: 10

-        * taskana.adapter.scheduler.run.interval.for.start.taskana.tasks.in.milliseconds                - controls how often the external system is checked to create taskana tasks.
-Default 10000 ms
-        * taskana.adapter.scheduler.run.interval.for.complete.referenced.tasks.in.milliseconds          - controls how often taskana is queried to find finished tasks that must be completed in the external system.
-Default: 10000 ms
-        * taskana.adapter.scheduler.run.interval.for.check.cancelled.referenced.tasks.in.milliseconds   - controls how often the external system ich checked to find cancelled task that have a corresponding taskana task running.
-This taskana task must be terminated.
-Default 10000 ms

-*        Camunda System connector properties
-        * taskana-system-connector-camundaSystemURLs - Rest endpoint of camunda. e.g. http://localhost:8080/engine-rest

-*        Taskana-connector properties
-        * taskana.datasource.url                   - jdbc url of taskana's database
-        * taskana.datasource.driverClassName       - fully qualified name of driver class
-        * taskana.datasource.username              - user name to connect to taskana db
-        * taskana.datasource.password              - password to connect to taskana db
-        * taskana.datasource.jndi-name             - the jndi name of the configured taskana datasource for the wildfly sample
-        * taskana.schemaName=TASKANA               - schema name of taskana's tables
+A detailed overview of the adapter properties can be found here: <a href="https://taskana.atlassian.net/wiki/spaces/TAS/pages/996966415/Adapter+Properties"> Adapter Properties</a>